bayusaurus/Django-Rest-Framework-Example/README.md

 ```bash
 py manage.py runserver
 ```
--Try the application in localhost:8000
+- Try the application in localhost:8000

 ## About The Application